Attend a Classroom Course

 Fiscal Services provides employees, who will assume financial responsibilities, with training on financial systems and procedures at Mason.
 Employees are encouraged to attend as many times as needed.

-Click on Course Descriptions for a detailed explanation of courses offered or one of the monthly training calendars to view scheduled courses.
+Click on Course Descriptions for a detailed explanation of courses offered or training calendars to view scheduled courses.

 New employees are encouraged to attend the Fiscal Orientation sequence 1, 2 and 3 (but may attend whenever their schedules permit).
 Individuals who attend Fiscal Orientation 1 will receive an orientation binder which includes resources for each training course.
 Click the orientation session below to view additional details.